gauri-sharmaa/gauri-sharmaa/README.md

 ## Hi there 👋

 Hi there!
 I'm an undergraduate student studying Computer Science at Georgia Tech, excitedly looking for internship opportunities for summer 2025.
 I'm proficient in Python and Java, and I love bringing ideas to life through web development.
-My curiosity particularly shines when exploring the interdisciplinary possibilities of machine learning.

 My past research involved audio-textual sentiment analysis, and was featured AP MENA Research Forum in Dubai.
 Currently, I'm diving into hackathons and sharpening my skills in financial literacy and algorithmic trading.
 I also work with GT's Social Dynamics and Wellbeing Lab (SocWeb - a lab associated with Interactive Computing at Georgia Tech) as a Research Assistant and GT's Financial Services Innovation Lab (FSIL) as a VIP Researcher!